tknoelle/DIRE/README.md

 Partition with DIRE
 -------------

 Start DIRE and run in the DIREShell the command 'partition'.
+Your partitioned files are stored in the folder 'output'.

     sbt console-quick